 The Little Albert experiment was conducted later in the Johns Hopkins University in 1920, when Dr. Watson was 42.
 He developed a new relationship with a student named Rosalie Rayner who was about twice younger than him.
 Later, they were married and had 2 children, but Dr. Watson was discharged from the university because of this relationship.

-Dr. John Watson’s wild promiscuous life in the University of Chicago (later he had no choice and had to be more careful) indicates that during his teaching career he had a strong interest in females’ furry objects.
-While getting older, he definitely had more and more rivals among male students, in his pursuit of “furry objects”.
+Dr. John Watson’s wild promiscuous life in the University of Chicago (later he had no choice and had to be more careful) indicates that during his teaching career he had a strong interest in females’ furry objects (females sexual organs were pubic hair grows).
+While getting older, he definitely had more and more rivals among male students (who were much younger), in his pursuit of “furry objects”.
 Hence, Dr. Watson’s mind was preoccupied with an image of younger male students.
 He probably did not like them since many females would choose younger mates for their relationships.
 How could Dr. Watson solve this problem with his sexual frustration?
 In order to have less male rivals and have access to more “furry objects”, Dr. Watson’s mind, consciously or subconsciously, designed an experiment to condition young males to furry objects.
 It could be done with an anticipation of the direct effects of the future or as a symbolic sign for younger males to back up.
 Why and how could this negative conditioning work?